ashwinrao1/CMOR438-Spring-2026/src/mlpackage/README.md

 ### `regression_trees.py` — `RegressionTree`

-CART regression tree that minimizes mean squared error at each split.
+CART regression tree that minimizes weighted variance (equivalent to MSE) at each split.
 Leaves predict the mean target value of their training samples.
-Stops on `max_depth`, `min_samples_split`, or when no split reduces MSE.
+Stops on `max_depth`, `min_samples_split`, or when no split reduces the criterion.

 ---